-Safe Driving Tips: Increase Your Awareness of Motorcycles on the Road
+Safe Driving Tips: Increase Your Motorcycle Awareness on the Road

 On the Lookout

 Most drivers are always on the lookout for other cars but rarely think to be aware of motorcycles.
-Because they have a smaller profile, motorcycles are harder to see on the road and it is common for drivers to find it more difficult to estimate their speed.
+Compared to other vehicles, motorcycles are harder to see as they have a smaller profile, making it common for drivers to find it more difficult to estimate their speed.
 Motorcycles also have different driving patterns than the average car, meaning that different actions are needed for the exact same driving situations.
 Weather, Traffic, and road conditions also require that motorcyclists react differently in a variety of situations, making it harder for drivers to predict their next move.